nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 All O(n).

-You can see how linear complexity is fine for small datasets, but becomes a consideration when the size of the input increases.
+You can see how linear complexity is fine for small inputs, but becomes a consideration when the size of the input increases.

 ## Trick Questions